 Florida growth rates are generally returning to more typical levels and continue to show progress.
-However, the drags are more persistent than past events, and it will take a few more years to climb completely out of the hole left by the recession.
+However, the drags are more persistent than past events, and it will take another year to climb completely out of the hole left by the recession.
 In the various forecasts, normalcy has been largely achieved by FY 2016-17.
 Overall...